-The percentage of investment portfolio positions set out above include exposures through CFD for both the individual positions and the portfolio the investment Portfolio by Country positions set out on page 18 are the physical holdings only included in the investments held at fair value in the Balance Sheet.
-The profit or loss positions on the CFD contracts (i.e. not the investment exposure) are also shown on page 18 and are included in the Balance Sheet as debtors or creditors gecina
+The percentage of investment portfolio positions set out above include exposures through CFD for both the individual positions and the portfolio gec1na

+>The Investment Portfolio by Country positions set out on page 18 are the physical holdings only included in the investments held at fair value in the Balance Sheet.
+The profit or loss positions on the CFD contracts (i.e. not the investment exposure) are also shown on page 18 and are included in the Balance Sheet as debtors or creditors in the Current assets.